 Our Top verbal reasoning test tips

 - Be systematic.
-So, skim the passage first to get a general sense of the content, then read it more closely before answering the questions.
+Skim the passage first to get a general sense of the content.
+Then read it more closely before answering the questions.

-- Read each passage with an objective mindset.
-Base your answers solely on the information presented in the passage.
-Don’t be influenced by any of your outside knowledge or understanding of the situation.
+- Base your answers solely on the information presented in the passage.
+Don’t be influenced by any of your outside knowledge.

 - Look out for key words and phrases that emphasise particular points.
 Consider the emphasis given to a statement by one or two key words.
 Many questions will refer back to sentences in the passage that used key words.